mariia080693/pharma-reactor-web-system/README.md

 ## 📄 License

-This project is intended for educational and research purposes.
-Please ensure compliance with your institution's policies when using for commercial applications.
+This project is intended for educational and research purposes only.